bablokb/doubleclock/README.md

 In alarm-mode, the start/stop-button will stop the buzzer, but not the second running clock.
 Stopping the second alarm will reset the values to the state after the last setup.

+Pressing a memory-button in setup-mode will save the current values.
+Pressing them in ready-mode will recall the values.
+Independent of the memory-buttons, the clock will save the last values of the clocks.

 License